The Bruce Lie

 She goes on to state that Wong’s pupils were all strictly pure Chinese.

-That this is pure bullshit, I can proclaim from personal knowledge: Peter Ralston, the Caucasian who taught me was an early student at The Chinese Physical Culture Association.⁷ And I’ve run across many other non-Chinese students of Wong’s; he remained a central figure in the martial arts community of the Bay Area for 45 years.
+That this is pure bullshit I can proclaim from personal knowledge: Peter Ralston, the Caucasian who taught me, was an early student at The Chinese Physical Culture Association (精武體育㑹—精武体育会 in simplified characters—which transliterates as Jing Mo Tai Yook Woey.
+Note that Wong chose an idiosyncratic version of this name, which typically ends with 會 including a character in Jing Mo, that was beyond my ability to decipher (in the image of his school, which reads right to left).
+And I’ve run across many other non-Chinese students of Wong’s; he remained a central figure in the martial arts community of the Bay Area for 45 years.
 To give her the benefit of the doubt, the story could have been what Bruce told Linda, but it’s still categorically false.

-Even Wong will admit that early on, his students were mainly Chinese, but this was less because of exclusionary policies, and more because interest in the Chinese martial arts had only just begun to spread,⁸ and also because of his school’s location in Chinatown.
-The fact is borne out by the tales Ralston would relate of how he would join the other students, who were entirely Chinese, in making fun of any “white barbarians”, visiting the school.
+Even Wong has admitted that early on, his students were mainly Chinese, but rather than the result of exclusionary policies, it was because while interest in the Chinese martial arts had already begun to spread, the Japanese martial arts such as Judo (柔道) and Karate (空手) were best known to Westerners at this time and also because of his school’s location within the enclave of Chinatown.
+The fact is borne out by the tales Ralston would relate of how he would join the other students, who were entirely Chinese, in making fun of any “white barbarians” who visited the school.

-Lee already had a decently successful school in Seattle, but that was the small time.
-San Francisco was the epicenter of Asian martial arts in the US, with its large and diverse Asians and an interest in Eastern philosophies that the Beat Poets had rekindled and which was to fully flower in the Summer of Love.
-So Lee abandoned Seattle, opened a school on Broadway in Oakland, and tried to gain recognition.
+Lee already had a school in Seattle, but that was the small time.
+San Francisco was the epicenter of Asian martial arts in the US, with its large and diverse population of Asians and an interest in Eastern philosophies that the Beat Poets had rekindled and which was to fully flower in the Summer of Love.
+So Lee left Seattle in the hands of one of his students and opened another school on Broadway in Oakland and tried to gain recognition.

 His opportunity came in late August of ’64, when Hong Kong starlet, Diana Chang Chung-wen (張仲文), came to the US to promote her latest film, Between Tears and Smiles (故都春夢).
-Lee, presumably an acquaintance from the Hong Kong movie scene, acted as her escort.
+Lee, presumably connected via the Hong Kong movie scene, acted as her escort.

 […] shared a symmetry between them: the quiet ascetic and the boisterous showman, traditional against modern, San Francisco vs. Oakland, Northern Shaolin against Southern.